tanvi-13-610/ai-video-search-engine/README.md

 ---

 ## 📌 What it does
-Upload any video and search it using natural language — the system finds the exact frames and spoken moments that match your query.
+Upload any video and search it using natural language — finds exact frames and spoken moments matching your query across multiple videos simultaneously.

-**Example:** Search `"neural networks"` across a 2.5 hour lecture → instantly returns the exact timestamp where neural networks appear on screen AND where the word is spoken.

----

-## ✨ Features
-- 🔍 **Natural language visual search** — Find any scene by describing it
-- 🎤 **Audio search** — Search spoken words with Whisper transcription
-- 📝 **AI captions** — BLIP-2 generates descriptions for every matched frame
-- 🟢 **Confidence scoring** — High / Medium / Low match confidence per result
-- 📚 **Multi-video library** — Index and search across multiple videos at once
-- 🎬 **Scene-aware sampling** — PySceneDetect extracts only meaningful frames
-- ⚡ **571 frames/sec** — Sub-second retrieval across 4 AI models simultaneously

 ---